What Is an RCS Message? Here’s What You Should Know [2023]

 Cartoon example of people texting including images

-But what is an RCS message?
-Does it have the potential to give iMessage a run for its money?
+So what is RCS messaging?
+What is RCS chat?
+Does RCS have the potential to give iMessage a run for its money?
 And does RCS spell the end for traditional SMS?

 Let’s dig in and find out.